lip6/TSAR-DHCCP/ModelesGAL/README.md

 * example : small models testing various features used in the real models
 * components : the individually developed components of the system.
 There are tests in many of these files, ie. properties that assert reachability of certain situations, built to validate the modeling.
 * platform : The full assembled platform. idealtsar model is a non parametric version, the three other versions are semantically equivalent variants, that use different decompositions of the model.
 The most efficient version in our experiments was v2.
-* gen : some models generated for different versions of the parameters.
+* gen : some models generated for different values of the parameters from v2.
 These models were used to collect the data points presented in our companion paper at MARS 2018.